hotblack86/SPA_Event_Planner/README.md

 Usage:

 - Open index.html

 - Select a future date from the dropdown calender (Submitted events with a past date won't be displayed)
 - Add an event description in the text field
 - Click the submit button or press enter/return
 - View all submitted events with their date and time in reverse chronologicall order
 - Click clear events to remove all events from the planner

+- Scroll further down the page for a section on local weather
+- Type in the name of the desired city and then press enter/return
+- The temperature and humidity level for that city will be displayed